 It’s been very helpful to me as others describe their experience with a mid-faith crisis, and though I don’t expect to ever reach a large audience — both because I’ve deliberately limited my online presence in the last few years and because not many people go through this and fewer still are likely to care, I have appreciated those who took the time to write out their feelings.
 One of the things I have learned (to my surprise) is that prayer isn’t always the answer, and that it may be necessary NOT to pray for a period of time on your life’s journey, or you may need to learn a new practice like contemplative prayer to connect with God during or after a faith transition.

 By last September — almost exactly a year ago, I was far enough along in the faith transition pattern that I’d come to the conclusion there probably was a God/Creator, but I was still leaning more agnostic, and I had totally lost faith in Jesus Christ.
 Honestly, I was expecting to quit church all together once my daughter left home2, and I was counting down the days.
 Jared took it better than I thought he might, and he just let me be.
-His style has always been “ignore it and it’ll go away”, and I was relieved he didn’t try to meddle with me in some ways.
-It still would have been nice if he’d at least shown some sympathy for what I was enduring.
+His style has always been “ignore it and it’ll go away”, and I was relieved he didn’t try to meddle with me in some ways, but I was super disappointed he wasn’t aware of what I’d been enduring.

 And enduring is the right word.
 The sure testimony I thought I had of God, Jesus Christ, Joseph Smith, the Restoration, and The Church of Jesus Christ of Latter-day Saints was in tatters after many months of struggle and study.
 I was approaching the “end” of the acute phase of what I call my faith-tastrophe3, and I finally had gotten back the strength to express aloud what had been so difficult to articulate, even to myself.
 I guess a person more knowledgeable in these issues would label what was happening a mid-faith crisis, coming as it did at midlife and during a time of personal transition.
 My acute phase lasted 6-8 months during which I felt I was literally in hell.
 Not that I believed in hell — just that it felt like being tortured from the inside out.
 I can’t express how agonizing it was.
 For months on end I felt raw, like my skin had been flayed off.
 It seemed as though the earth had moved somehow and everything was different but I’d stayed still, just an observer, seeing this strange world with my new eyes.
 It wasn’t depression (I know what that feels like) but it was what I later learned St John of the Cross calls the dark night of sense.
 I was cut off from God, not because of my “sinfulness” or the Mormon-preferred “unworthiness,” but because the Great I Am simply … wasn’t.
 He didn’t exist at all.
 Or if He did exist, He would not respond to me.